106035638/finDB/README.md

-# finDB
+# FinDB_2019
-course for financial database
+Financial database management for course in 2019 spring semester.

+This is an introduction to R